Year 30: Have I Arrived?

 We all (hopefully) know that what we do isn’t the only valuable part of our existence.
 Relationships are important.
 The laughter, brightness, or stability your presence brings to a room, to a family, to a community is so important.
 But we were all born with a desire to do something that matters.
 Not just be loved, not just have a beautiful aura, but to accomplish something.

 Well, let me just say that you are.
 You are accomplishing something.

-But, don’t overlook the intrinsic value of what you’re doing at the moment.
+Don’t overlook the intrinsic value of what you’re doing at the moment.

 Whether you are discovering the cure for a fatal disease, taking down terrorists, or cleaning toilets, what you are doing matters.
 If you’re a full-time minister, full-time parent, or full-time student, what you are doing is important.
 Don’t let yourself miss it.
 Because if you’ll only open your eyes to see it, you’ll realize that you are quite relevant, right where you are.

 Do you ever feel frustrated or confused about what you are doing with your life?
 How do you handle it?
-Where do you find meaning in your life?
+Where do you find meaning in life?
 Add your thoughts to the conversation below!